How To Successfully Launch A Product in 2021 [Complete Checklist]

 - Quarterly launches: Marketing team (product marketing, demand gen, PR) collaborates with the Product team to group features into 2-4 categories/themes that align to benefits that are relevant to the end-users, then map these categories/themes to quarters.

-Why grouping features into quarterly launches:
+Why it's important to group features into quarterly launches:

 - People remember stories: having themed quarterly launches, instead of a disparate list of features, gives your roadmap a narrative that is more memorable for your audience, both externally and internally.